8 benefits of cycling that will give you health

 4. Makes you even smarter

 Exercise can improve brain function and protect memory and thinking ability.
 How does it do this?
 In 3 ways: First, physical activity increases heart rate, which promotes better blood flow and oxygen to the brain.
 Second, it stimulates the production of hormones that can enhance brain cell growth.
 Third, exercise has been shown to reduce changes in the brain that can cause mental illness.
-Cycling helps create new brain cells in the hippocampus, the region responsible for memory, which deteriorates after the age of 30.
+Cycling helps create new brain cells in the hippocampus, the region responsible for memory, which deteriorates after the age of 30.5.
+Helps you improve VO2 max

 VO2, or "aerobic capacity", indicates the maximum amount of oxygen each person can process, measured in milliliters per kilogram of body weight per minute.
-The higher the figure, the more oxygen will reach the muscles and therefore you will be able to practice your sport with greater intensity or for a longer period of time.
+The higher the figure, the more oxygen will reach the muscles and therefore you will be able to practice your sport with greater intensity or for a longer period of time.6.
+Strengthen your knees with each pedal stroke.

 They are one of the main weak points of athletes.
 80% of people over 50 have knee problems ranging from occasional discomfort to more serious and disabling injuries.
 Riding a bicycle will help us to strengthen the muscles of the legs without putting our joints in difficulties, as well as it is also recommended to include foods to strengthen the knees such as salmon, spinach or blueberries, among others.